evabishchevich/ButtonsStateTest/README.md

 # ButtonsStateTest

-A test project to play with FSM vs Redux state management.
+A test project to play with different approaches of state management.

-There are 4 general states: Idle, Loading, Result, Error.
+There are 4 general states: `Idle`, `Loading`, `Result`, `Error`.

+### Requirements

-Test buttons should be visible in Idle, Result and Error states.
+1. Test buttons should be visible in `Idle`, `Result` and `Error` states.

-Click on every button should paint a button in a different color.
+2. Click on a button should change a color of this button.
 The other buttons should be painted into a default color.

-Going from Error/Result states to Idle should paint all button with a default color.
+3. Going from `Error`/`Result` states to `Idle` should paint all buttons with a default color.